• Grayscale

 You can help to strengthen disability inclusion in your community across housing, employment, education, health and transport.

-Now, and into the future—by everyone.
+Now, and into the future—by including everyone.

 Inclusion Matters forums, hosted by local QDN Peer Leaders showcase what real inclusion looks like across the seven outcome areas of Australia’s Disability Strategy.
 Join people with disability, families, allies and organisations as we share ideas, solutions and practical actions for building stronger, more inclusive communities – together.